A structural engineer makes drawings and calculations for a Chimney Breast Removal

 How much does it cost to remove a chimney breast?

-For an entire chimney breast removal, leaving the stack intact, you might have to pay around £2,000.
-If you get the stack removed, you can expect to pay a further £1,000 to £1,600 for a professional job.
+For an entire chimney breast removal, while leaving the stack intact, you might expect to pay around £2,200 – £2,800.
+If you decide to get the stack removed as well, you can anticipate paying a further £1,000 to £1,700 for a professional job.

-So, for a hypothetical semi-detached house, if you wanted to get a whole chimney, breast and stack removed and ensure it is done in a legally compliant and structurally sound way (i.e. by instructing a structural engineer to produce drawings), you are likely to have to pay something in the region of around £4,000.
+So, for a hypothetical semi-detached house, if you wanted to get a whole chimney, breast, and stack removed and ensure it is done in a legally compliant and structurally sound way (i.e., by instructing a structural engineer to produce drawings and manage approvals), you are likely to have to pay something in the region of £3,500 – £4,500 in total.

 Our fee for a Structural Engineer Survey for a Chimney Breast Removal starts at £656 INC VAT.